-The island of Amantani is very peaceful with a fairly sparse landscape, there are no cars or hotels on the island which adds to the serenity and sense of the traditional.
-We walked up a hill to the Pachatata (Father Earth) which is a place of worship for local people, where you can look across the water to the other islands.
+The island of Amantani is very peaceful with a fairly sparse landscape; there are no cars or hotels on the island, which adds to the serenity and sense of the traditional.
+We walked up a hill to the Pachatata (Father Earth), a place of worship for local people, where you can look across the water to the other islands.

 There was an Israeli girl who shared our homestay, Steph offered it to her as she was alone and Steph is nice.
 I found her pretty annoying.
 We all went to what I can only describe as the Peruvian version of a ‘barn dance’ at the ‘salon communal’ (local hall).
 We all held hands and swung each other around while wearing traditional clothing over our backpacker gear.

 We bought our Amantani mother a beer and I remember that she shared it with her group of friends and they took about an hour to drink it, which is a far cry from British drinking habits.
 It was something that I was taken with as I saw it as being a positive way to treat alcohol, as a thing to savour and enjoy with friends as opposed to being chugged down your neck and brought back up at the end of the evening.

 Another day, another island and we set sail for Taquile in the morning.
 It has 40,000 tourists a year and has set up its own travel agency in order to regain control of the cash generated by visitors which is collected by mainland operators.

 Taquile is a collective community and the Quechua moral code they live by is ‘ama sua, ama llulla, ama qhilla’ (do not steal, do not lie, do not be lazy).